PhaseResponse/drone-acoustic-analysis/README.md

 ## Acoustic Setup

 1. Two microphones are positioned 30 cm apart on the x-axis, facing forward (facing the y-axis).
 2. Three scenarios are simulated.

-Run the last 3 cells of the notebook to listen to the pre generated audio.
+Pre-generated audio files for each scenario are available in the sounds/ directory.

 a. "flyby", where a drone is flying laterally parallel to the observer at a constant height.